bushku/APCSP_1/_posts/2022-11-08-FinalExamBlog.md

 That was a "values of variables after arithmetic operations" type of question.
 That question reminds me of doing plug and chug in the problems I did in Algebra class.

-The binary numbers questions have stood me out because I took notes on Binary Numbers on AP classroom.

 ## Night at the Museum Reflection
  When I saw other groups' projects, they were running games.
 The games were my favorite projects I saw because it reminded me of playing video games when I was little.
 I still play a video game called "Subway Surfers" but only for a little while because I do have to finish work.

-## What I Need to Improve On
-I have been working hard, but I still need to work on understanding the steps and concepts.
-In order to do that, I will blog on the steps and concepts.